taraspos/gae-workshop/level1/README.md

 ## 1.2 Now we need a ~~server~~ public IP address

 Thing is, GAE Standard environment (free one) can't access your resources by it's private IP, so we will need a static public one (we could use DNS name instead, but to do that, we would need to buy domain).
+Also we will add **output** definition to get generated static IP in our console after it will be created by terraform.

 Append following code to our `server.tf` file